Tanking: Analytics of tanking

 The term 'inverse analytics' was first introduced in 2018.
 The 2018 NBA draft featured several highly sought-after prospects, including eventual top picks Deandre Ayton, Marvin Bagley III, Luka Dončić, and Trae Young.
 In order to contend for the rights to these players, NBA teams allegedly began intentionally losing to the point that an NBA executive reportedly told ESPN that "inverse analytics" were being used.
 The evidence of this comes from the Dallas Mavericks, who used many questionable lineups toward the end of the year.
 For example, with less than five minutes to go and down by one point against the Lakers, the Mavericks used a lineup that had played together for a total of 12 minutes during the first three and a half months of the season.
 Mavericks owner Mark Cuban was fined $600,000 for openly commenting on the benefits of tanking.
+Mark Cuban was fined $750,000 during the 2022-2023 NBA Season when the Mavericks sat out starters during a key game for a chance to qualify for the play-in tournament.

 Disadvantages

+Acquiring high draft picks does not guarantee that teams will become consistent playoff contenders, let alone win championships or become dynasties.
+For example, the 2008 Detroit Lions acquired the first overall pick in the 2009 NFL draft after infamously becoming the first team to go 0-16 since the NFL expanded the season to 16 games.
+The Lions selected quarterback Matthew Stafford with that pick.
+In Stafford's 12 seasons as Detroit's starting quarterback, the team made the playoffs three times, but did not win a single division title or playoff game during that time period.
+After the 2020 season, the Lions traded Stafford to the Los Angeles Rams for quarterback Jared Goff and multiple draft picks.
+Stafford would help the Rams win Super Bowl LVI in his first year away from Detroit, while in 2023, Goff would help the Lions win their first division title and playoff games in at least three decades.

+Similarly, the Cleveland Browns acquired the first overall picks in the 2017 and 2018 NFL drafts after finishing with records of 1-15 and 0-16 in the 2016 and 2017 NFL seasons, respectively.
+The Browns selected defensive end Myles Garrett and quarterback Baker Mayfield with those picks.
+Although the Browns would improve in the following six seasons, they made two playoff appearances, won zero division titles, and won only one playoff game during that time period.
+In fact, Mayfield was not a part of the 2023 Browns team that went a solid 11-6 and made the playoffs, as he was traded for a conditional fifth-round pick after the 2021 season.